 Low-Cost Rabies Vaccination & Microchip Clinic

+Keep your pets healthy and safe by joining us at one of our low-cost rabies vaccine and microchip clinics.
 Dogs and cats as young as 12 weeks may participate in the clinic.
-Pet owners should bring their cats in carriers and dogs must remain on a leash of six feet or less.
+Pet owners should bring their cats in carriers.
+Dogs must remain on a leash of six feet or less.
 No flexi-leads, please.
 We recommend bringing any prior vaccination records, but records are not required.
-LCAS can accept cash and check as forms of payment.
 Have questions?
 Email Us!

 Additional Information About the Rabies Vaccine & Microchips